 4.1.2.
 Unit priority order may be coordinated differently to allow for fish research, construction, or project maintenance activities.

 4.1.3.
 Unit 1 provides the best fish passage conditions by eliminating the eddy at the juvenile fish loading dock and providing attraction flow to the North adult fish ladder.
-However, due to failure of the blade linkages, the blades were welded in a fixed position (non-adjustable), which restricts the unit to a narrow operating range (see 1% range tables in section 4.2).
-To avoid excessive wear and tear from repeated starts/stops, Unit 1 is operated last-on/first-off in the priority order for all flow conditions until repairs are completed (currently scheduled by 2016–2017).Unit 1 may be turned off at the project operator’s discretion when flows are between 55-70 kcfs.
+Therefore, the default priority order for fish passage is Units 1-6 (in order from north to south).
+However, due to failure of the blade seals on Units 2, 3, and 4, the blades were hydraulically blocked in a fixed position (non-adjustable), which restricts these units to a narrow operating range (see 1% range tables in section 4.2).
+To avoid excessive wear and tear from repeated starts/stops, Units 2, 3, and 4 are operated last-on/last-off in the priority order for all flow conditions until repairs are completed (currently scheduled for Unit 4 by the end of FY18).
+When Unit 1 is not available, Unit 2 will be the first priority unit for fish passage.

 Table LMN-5.
 Lower Monumental Dam Turbine Unit Priority Order.